AbdulellahAlamer/assignment-3/docs/technical-documentation.md

 - Resize the browser to confirm sections remain legible on mobile, tablet, and desktop widths.
 - Toggle the theme and reload the page to ensure the preference persists.
 - Submit the contact form with sample data to confirm the inline confirmation message appears.
-- Retry button reloads correctly after failed fetch.
+- Retry button reloads correctly after failed book fetch.
 - Cards animate only when visible.
 - Typing animation triggers once when section appears.
+- GitHub repos render or show a friendly empty/error state.
+- Greeting shows stored name and increments visit count; session timer counts up.